elfenlaid/ck3g.github.io/_posts/2018-03-04-using-channels-in-phoenix.md

 Channels in Phoenix one of the coolest features.
 Even though that is not that hard to use.

 Channels bring the interactive functionality to the web page.
-Usually, then you load the page, you are sending a request to a server and the server responds back with the HTML template.
+Usually, when you load the page, you are sending a request to a server and the server responds back with the HTML template.
 Once the rendering of the page is done, a server has no way to communicate back to your browser.

 The things are changed with channels.
-When you load the page, it can establish connection between a client (your browser) and a server.
+When you load the page, it can establish a connection between a client (your browser) and a server.
 Once the connection is established, they can send messages back and forth.

 By default, Phoenix uses [WebSockets](https://en.wikipedia.org/wiki/WebSocket) as a transport protocol.